zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades-opening.md

 <a name="blade-opening-and-closing-importing-the-pde-file-hotspots-not-recommended-for-new-scenarios"></a>
 #### Hotspots (Not recommended for new scenarios)

-When building [Custom parts](portalfx-parts-overview.md#custom-parts), you may want to launch a blade from a div, button, or `<a>` tag.
+When building custom parts as specified in [portalfx-parts-overview.md#custom-parts](portalfx-parts-overview.md#custom-parts), you may want to launch a blade from a div, button, or `<a>` tag.
 To launch a blade, start with a `pcHotSpot` binding in your HTML template:

 `\SamplesExtension\Extension\Client\ParameterCollection\CollectorAsHotSpot\Templates\CompositePart.html`